-The Head Teacher will make the decision as to whether it is appropriate to inform the pupil's parents of the details of an incident.
+The Head Teacher will make the decision as to whether to inform the pupil's parents of the details of an incident.
 If it is appropriate, the following will be adhered to:

-- Parents will be informed in written format and a copy of this report will be given to the member(s) of staff involved in the incident. - The report will inform parents, as appropriate, of their right to complain about the use of positive handling and reasonable force, in line with the Complaints Procedures Policy.
+- Parents will be informed in written format. - The report will inform parents, as appropriate, of their right to complain about the use of positive handling and reasonable force, in line with the Complaints Procedures Policy.